Manchester Metrolink: Lines

-Routes and stops
+Lines and stops

 Frequencies

-Before the inauguration, GMPTE's original concept was for Metrolink's operator to provide a service every ten minutes from Bury to Piccadilly and Altrincham to Piccadilly from 6 am to midnight, Monday to Saturday.
+Before the inauguration, GMPTE's original concept was for Metrolink's operator to provide a service every ten minutes from Bury to Piccadilly and Altrincham to Piccadilly from 06:00 to midnight, Monday to Saturday.
 Greater Manchester Metro Limited, the system's original operator, argued for adjustments, citing the need to provide an efficient and commercially viable operation in line with vehicle running times and passenger demand.
 Due to power limitations, this pattern was modified to a twelve-minute service throughout the day, doubling to a six-minute service in peak periods, resulting in a "ten trams per hour" service pattern on routes running from Altrincham and Bury to Manchester every six minutes.
-Operators are required to provide this level of service at least 98% of the time or incur a financial penalty charge.
-This six-minute service pattern has been adopted on the rest of the network as the system has grown.
+Operators were required to provide this level of service at least 98% of the time or incur a financial penalty charge.
+This twelve-minute service pattern has been adopted on the rest of the network as the system has grown.
 Heavy snowfall during the winter of 2009/10 impaired Metrolink services and the operator was criticised for failing to have cold weather procedures.
 This prompted a programme to improve the reliability and performance of the system in freezing conditions.
 Metrolink operated icebreaker-style vehicles at night during snowfall in January 2013 to provide standard services.

-In January 2016, Transport for Greater Manchester agreed on a baseline Service Specification to grade bidders seeking to operate the concession from July 2017, once the Second City Crossing is in operation.
-In the baseline service pattern, there are no designated 'peak' periods of service operation; instead, there will be an 'enhanced' service operating from start of service to 8 pm Monday to Friday, and to 6 pm Saturday; and a 'core' service running at all other times.
-In the 'enhanced' service pattern, trams will run with a 6-minute frequency to Shaw & Oldham, Bury, Ashton, Altrincham, Manchester Airport and East Didsbury; and with a 12-minute frequency to Rochdale, Eccles and MediacityUK.
-When the Trafford line opens, services will run to the Trafford Centre with a 12-minute frequency.
-In the 'core' service pattern, all lines will run with a 12-minute frequency.
+In January 2016, Transport for Greater Manchester agreed on a baseline Service Specification to grade bidders seeking to operate the concession from July 2017, once the Second City Crossing was in operation.
+In the baseline service pattern, there are no designated 'peak' periods of service operation; instead, there was an 'enhanced' service operating from start of service to 08:00 Monday to Friday, and to 18:00 Saturday; and a 'core' service running at all other times.
+In the 'enhanced' service pattern, trams ran with a six-minute frequency to Shaw and Crompton, Bury, Ashton-under-Lyne, Altrincham, Manchester Airport and East Didsbury; and with a 12-minute frequency to Rochdale, Eccles and MediaCityUK.

-Daytime services

-The following services run 07:15–19:30 on weekdays and 09:30–18:00 on Saturdays.

-Nine services which run every 12 minutes:
+As of 2024, the core service pattern operates exactly one route to every terminus on the Metrolink network, during all operating times, at a 12-minute frequency on all routes (15 minute frequency on Sundays), and the enhanced service pattern operates the core service plus extra services up to Bury, Altrincham, Etihad Campus, Shaw and Crompton, East Didsbury, and MediaCityUK.